pbv-public/firestore-orm/README.md

 })
 ```

-Any modifications made to the cached row will be stored along with the row,
+Any modifications made to the cached doc will be stored along with the doc,
 so subsequent reads will see the previous updates.
  ```javascript
 await db.Context.run({ cacheModels: true },async tx => {